 Yes, a parent may apply for his/her children only.
 However, some factors common to the parent (including income and resources) will be used to determine eligibility for the children.

-- ESA told me that they did not get a document that I brought to the Service Center/mailed/emailed/faxed/left in the drop box.
+- ESA told me that they did not get a document that I brought to the Service Center/mailed/emailed.
 What should I do?

-Documents received via Deposit Box, Email, Fax or in-person are logged in daily.
-The Deposit Box is picked up three times a day.
-If a consumer mails the document they should be sure to clearly write their name, or case number and date of birth on the submitted document to avoid processing delays.
+Documents received via email or in-person are logged in daily.
+If a consumer mails the document they should be sure to clearly write their name or case number and date of birth on the submitted document to avoid processing delays.
 If the customer receives notification that a document has not been received, he/she should be advised to complete an inquiry with the Call Center at (202) 727-5355.

 Customers who are faced with health challenges have several options to continue their services.
 Consumers may submit a letter in writing authorizing a PROXY or authorized representative to complete their case actions for them.
 Consumers may also request a telephone interview and the agency can mail or FAX the documents to them.
 Under certain circumstances, the Agency may be able to send a Social Service Representative to receive the information for the customer.